fabioc9675/GreenhousePrj/Firmware/README.md

 # FIRMWARE

-folder that contains the information related with firmware develop
+Folder that contains the information related with firmware develop